dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 When using `CheckStatusAsync` or `RequestAsync`, a `PermissionStatus` is returned that can be used to determine the next steps:

 - `Unknown`\
-The permission is in an unknown state.
+The permission is in an unknown state, or on iOS, the user has never been prompted.

 - `Denied`\
 The user denied the permission request.